BitCircuit/PointCloud2LookingGlass/PointCloud2LookingGlass/src/VTKBuildingInstruction.md

 4. Check the box "Advanced" of CMake GUI as shown in the figure below.
  ![](CMakeAdvanced.png)
 5. Proceed instruction 2.
 STOP before step 6.
  - It basically just click `Configure`, and choose the current version of Visual Studio installed on computer.
-If there isn't, choose the latest version in the list.
+If it is not shown, choose the latest version in the list.
  - Set the flag `CMAKE_CXX_MP_FLAG`.
 6. Follow instruction 3 (Section `CMake Configuration of VTK`)
  - Add flag `VTK_MODULE_ENABLE_VTK_RenderingLookingGlass` to the list (since it is not in the list)